antiwork/.github/CONTRIBUTING.md

 ## Issues

 We don't assign issues to contributors until they have a history of contributions to the project.
+Even then, assignments are rare.

 ## Pull Requests (code)

 Pull Requests should close open issues.

+Please include an AI disclosure as well as a confirmation you've watched our [PR live streaming videos](https://www.youtube.com/@anti-work).

 ### General best practices